Showing posts with label Dutch art. Show all posts

 'If we provide ourselves with about a Selibra or half pound of the Cheese, entitulated Duplex Glocestrius, or Double Gloucester; and then go on to cut the intrinsic caseous Matter into tenuous Segments or Laminæ; and, positing such Segments within the coquinary commodity distinguished by Culinarians as the Furnus Bataviæ or Dutch Oven, submit the same to the Fire, until by the action of the Caloric they become mollified unto Semiliquidity: whereupon, if we diffuse the caseous fluid on an Offula of Bread, the Superfices whereof hath been previously torrefied, and then Season the same with a slight aspersion of the Sinapine, Piperine, and Saline Condiments, or with Mustard, Pepper, and Salt, we shall find that the Sapor and Fragor thereof differ in no wise from the Gust and Odour of the Edible we had præ-attained from the Covent Garden Coenatorium; and consequentially that the Welsh Rabbit is not, as the Vulgar Pseudodox conceiteth, a species of Cuniculus vernacular to Wales, but as was before predicated, simply a Savoury and Redolent Scitamentum or Rarebit, which is much existimated by the Cymri or Welsh people, who, from time prætermemorial, have been cognized as a Philocaseous or Cheese-loving Nation.
 [10]

-Today, the most famous promoter of cheese is the the Northern-accented inventor Wallace whose pet beagle is Gromit.
-Wallace's favourite cheese is Wensleydale.
-Wensleydale was originally produced from a monastery of French Cistercian monks once resident in northern England in Wensleydale, North Yorkshire.
-However, this style of cheese fell to low production during the early 1990s, but its popularity was revitalized by frequent references to it in the Wallace & Gromit series.
+Today, the most famous promoter of cheese is the the Northern-accented inventor Wallace and his pet beagle Gromit.
+Wallace's favourite cheese is Wensleydale which was originally produced from a monastery of French Cistercian monks once resident in northern England in Wensleydale, North Yorkshire.
+However, this style of cheese fell to low production during the early 1990s, but its popularity was revitalized by frequent references to Wensleydale cheese in the Wallace & Gromit series.

 Images